saprativa/wiki-summarizer/README.md

 #WIKIPEDIA-SUMMARIZER
 A terminal based Wikipedia article summarizer written in Python.
-It extracts and displays the infobox table (found on most of the wikipedia articles) and the first few paragraphs which occur before the table of contents.
+It extracts and displays the infobox table (found on most of the Wikipedia articles) and the first few paragraphs which occur before the table of contents.
 On encountering a disambiguation page, a list of available article options is presented out of which any one can be selected.

 #Contributors
 1. Irak Rigia